btdevcommunity/documentation/git-github-tutorial.md

 *For Windows:*
 Right Click on the directory where you want to create the repository and click `Git Bash Here`

-# Image

-*For Mac and Linux:*
-Open `Git Bash` or `Terminal` and go to the directory in which you want to create the local repository using `cd` (change directory) command.
-This can also be done in windows.

 <p align="center">
  <a target="_blank" href="https://github.com/btdevcommunity/documentation/blob/main/git-github-tutorial.md">
   <img src="https://github.com/btdevcommunity/documentation/blob/main/assets/git-github-tutorial/1_git_bash_options.png" alt="Git Bash Option" height="370px" width="298px"/>
  </a>
 </p>

+*For Mac and Linux:*
+Open `Git Bash` or `Terminal` and go to the directory in which you want to create the local repository using `cd` (change directory) command.
+This can also be done in windows.

 To begin moving to your working directory use the cd command if you haven't clicked `Git Bash Here` in windows.
 For Mac and Linux operating systems, you may follow this until you reach your desired directory.